 Research | Current

-Topics I am working on currently include:
+Topics that my team are currently working on include:

 Elucidation of the pathway/s to volatile thiols in white wine.
 Current projects include the quantification of ‘pre-precursors’ glut-3SH-al and glut-3SH-SO3 in grape juice and wine, the investigation into the role of H2S-mediated thiol production requiring the presence of C6 alcohols, and potential contribution of compounds containing sulfonic adducts for thiol formation.
 This research is in collaboration with Dr Lisa Pilkington and A/P Bruno Fedrizzi, School of Chemical Sciences.

 Pinot noir fermentation dynamics and aroma chemistry.
 This area of research aims to investigate the interplay between the wild microflora present over the course of Pinot noir fermentation with Pinot noir wine aroma and quality.
 Changes in the microbial community during fermentation will be correlated to the evolution of aroma compounds at parallel fermentation stages.
-Further investigation into key impact odorants, such as beta-ionone and beta-damascenone, which are linked to Pinot noir quality, will be analysed in-depth in order to identify the role of wild yeast and bacteria in their formation.
+Further investigation into key impact odorants, such as beta-ionone and beta-damascenone, which are linked to Pinot noir quality, will be analysed in-depth in order to identify the role of wild yeast in their formation.
 This research is in collaboration with Dr Sarah Knight (School of Biological Sciences) and A/P Bruno Fedrizzi (School of Chemical Sciences), University of Auckland.

 Wine chemical features linked to positive reduction and minerality in Chardonnay wines and the potential role of yeast.
 This area of research aims to gain deeper insights into the role of volatile sulfur compounds (VSCs) in Chardonnay wines by identifying relationships between positive reductive characters (i.e. flintiness) identified by sensory evaluation, and match these to the aroma chemistry of the wines.
 This project also involves the detailed investigation of the formation pathway (biological and chemical) of benzyl mercaptan, a chemical compound associated with ‘flintiness’ in wines.
 The benzyl mercaptan component of this work is in collaboration with A/P Bruno Fedrizzi.